 Janelle Young sports pink streaks in her hair and stylish clothes.
-She casually mentioned that she’s worked as a hair stylist for thirty years, and I thought she was joking.
-She wasn’t.
-At 53 years old, she’s worked in the same profession for 30 years, and the same salon for the last seven.
+She casually mentions that she’s worked as a hairstylist for 30 years.
+I think she’s joking.
+She isn’t.
+At 53 years old, she’s worked in the same profession for 30 years, and at the same salon for the last seven.

-In terms of her finances, Janelle said, “It’s not that I never wanted more, but I’ve always had enough.
+In terms of her finances, Young says, “It’s not that I never wanted more, but I’ve always had enough.
 I guess I’m just content.
 I could have gone out on my own and made more money, but I don’t think I would have liked it, and I don’t know why I would need more money.

-“I like to think that I’m smart and that I have excellent mental resolve, but with entrepreneurship, you need that resolve to persist for years, and you still might not succeed… the feeling of success is rare with entrepreneurship, and I like to see progress,” said Dacheng Zhao, product manager at Google, explained.
+“I like to think that I’m smart and that I have excellent mental resolve, but with entrepreneurship, you need that resolve to persist for years, and you still might not succeed,” says Dacheng Zhao, a product manager at Google.
+“The feeling of success is rare with entrepreneurship, and I like to see progress.”

 As an intrapreneur — or a manager and innovator within somebody else’s company — he doesn’t have to worry about monetizing his work immediately.

 He worked his way up to an executive level, but he kept in touch with his roots as a developer.
-In 2006, when Bill’s company, Elance (Now Upwork), sold an arm of the company, their executive team needed to downsize, and Bill considered it the right time to strike out on his own.
+In 2006, when Dwight’s company, Elance (Now Upwork), sold an arm of the company, its executive team needed to downsize, and Dwight considered it the right time to strike out on his own.

-For more than a decade, Bill has focused his energy on building out a family banking system that helps prepare kids for the financial jungle of the real world.
-Today, FamZoo has more than two thousand families enrolled.
+For more than a decade, Dwight has focused his energy on building out a family banking system that helps prepare kids for the financial jungle of the real world.
+Today, FamZoo has more than 2,000 families enrolled.

-Will Bill ever sell FamZoo and realize the huge financial upside?
+Will Dwight ever sell FamZoo and realize the huge financial upside?
 Probably not.

-FamZoo’s goals have become his mission, and helping develop a system that helps families out is more important than cashing out.
+FamZoo’s goals have become his mission, and helping develop a system that helps families out is more important to Dwight than cashing out.
 He loves working in his open-ended space.

 And with a large financial safety net, he wants to continue his work indefinitely, even if he never turns a profit.
-To each, his own sweet spot!
+To each his own career sweet spot!

 After several months of writing on her own, another blogger approached her and asked if she wanted to take on some freelance writing.
 She took the gig, and her life began to change.

 Losing a single client would never sink her financially.
-For now, freelancing is her sweet spot.
+For now, freelancing is her career sweet spot.